 This powerful CBD roll-on will help reduce menstrual cramping and pain.
 Apply over your abdomen and ovaries three days before your menstrual cycle to reduce discomfort and pain.
 This roll-on is potent, with 1000mg of CBD, so use it sparingly — just a little bit should be a lot of help.

-Seven Minerals Magnesium Oil is helpful for alleviating the symptoms of migraines, restless leg syndrome, eczema and psoriasis, and digestive health.
-It may also help reduce anxiety and stress, and aid in sleep.
+Seven Minerals Magnesium Oil helps alleviate the symptoms of migraines, restless leg syndrome, eczema and psoriasis, and digestive health.
+It may also help reduce anxiety and stress and sleep aid.

 This intimate massage oil is made with 9 plant-based products known for aphrodisiac properties and contains no artificial ingredients.
 It’s also the world’s first lube made with broad-spectrum CBD, designed to enhance pleasure and augment your experience — alone, or with a partner.
 It’s an excellent product for women who experience discomfort or dryness.